Diderot-Language/examples/dprobe/README.md

 run-time, fundamental things (like whether to run as a collection versus a grid of strands) will probably always need to be set at compile-time.
-This isn't a big limitation: real-world uses of Diderot **should** be specialized on the particular kinds of data it reads and writes.
-There is a single template program (look for the definition of `TEMPLATE` at the top of `dprobe`), which is transformed according to the arguments to `dprobe`, but it is so heavily transformed that it doesn't really look like a Diderot program.
+This isn't a big limitation: real-world uses of Diderot **should** be specialized on the forms of data to be processed and generated. `dprobe` does include a single template program (see `TEMPLATE` at the top of `dprobe`), which is transformed according to the arguments to `dprobe`, but it is so heavily transformed that it doesn't really look like a Diderot program.
 You can see the final generated program by specifying its basename with the `-op` option, or otherwise using the `-kg` option to keep generated files.

-A simple example of using `dprobe` on 2-D data:
+A simple example of using `dprobe` to probe 2-D data at a single point:

 	./dprobe -i ../data/ddro-100.nrrd -k real -kern bspln5 -bc clamp -q real F 0 -d -pp 0.2 0.4